lukehmcc/EC535/HW3/hw3_notes.md

 -------------------------------------------------------------------

-qsort_large spends #percent% of its time executing the function #function based on the flat profile.
+qsort_large spends ~70% of its time executing the function compare() based on the flat profile.

 -------------------------------------------------------------------